EasySigh/kana-senpai-web/privacy-policy.md

 **How do we use and share your personal information?**

-More information about our data collection and sharing practices can be found in this privacy notice.

-You may contact us by email at contact@kana-senpai.app , or by referring to the contact details at the bottom of this document.

-If you are using an authorized agent to exercise your right to opt out we may deny a request if the authorized agent does not submit proof that they have been validly authorized to act on your behalf.
+Learn about how we use your personal information in the section, "[HOW DO WE PROCESS YOUR INFORMATION?](#2-how-do-we-process-your-information)"

 **Will your information be shared with anyone else?**

 We may disclose your personal information with our service providers pursuant to a written contract between us and each service provider.
-Each service provider is a for-profit entity that processes the information on our behalf, following the same strict privacy protection obligations mandated by the CCPA.
+Learn more about how we disclose personal information to in the section, "[WHEN AND WITH WHOM DO WE SHARE YOUR PERSONAL INFORMATION?](#4-when-and-with-whom-do-we-share-your-personal-information)"

 We may use your personal information for our own business purposes, such as for undertaking internal research for technological development and demonstration.
 This is not considered to be "selling" of your personal information.

-We have not disclosed, sold, or shared any personal information to third parties for a business or commercial purpose in the preceding twelve (12) months.
-We will not sell or share personal information in the future belonging to website visitors, users, and other consumers.
+The categories of third parties to whom we disclosed personal information for a business or commercial purpose can be found under "[WHEN AND WITH WHOM DO WE SHARE YOUR PERSONAL INFORMATION?](#4-when-and-with-whom-do-we-share-your-personal-information)"

+## California Residents

+California Civil Code Section 1798.83, also known as the "Shine The Light" law permits our users who are California residents to request and obtain from us, once a year and free of charge, information about categories of personal information (if any) we disclosed to third parties for direct marketing purposes and the names and addresses of all third parties with which we shared personal information in the immediately preceding calendar year.
+If you are a California resident and would like to make such a request, please submit your request in writing to us using the contact information provided below.

+If you are under 18 years of age, reside in California, and have a registered account with the Services, you have the right to request removal of unwanted data that you publicly post on the Services.
+To request removal of such data, please contact us using the contact information provided below and include the email address associated with your account and a statement that you reside in California.
+We will make sure the data is not publicly displayed on the Services, but please be aware that the data may not be completely or comprehensively removed from all our systems (e.g., backups, etc.).

+<u>**CCPA Privacy Notice**</u>

+This section applies only to California residents.
+Under the California Consumer Privacy Act (CCPA), you have the rights listed below.

+The California Code of Regulations defines a "residents" as:

+1. every individual who is in the State of California for other than a temporary or transitory purpose and
+2. every individual who is domiciled in the State of California who is outside the State of California for a temporary or transitory purpose

+All other individuals are defined as "non-residents."

+If this definition of "resident" applies to you, we must adhere to certain rights and obligations regarding your personal information.

 **Your rights with respect to your personal data**